-The first month of growing a beard requires an expression — or lack thereof — of nihilism.
+Now that we’re all stuck at home, there’s never been a better time to switch up your grooming routine.
+We suggest trying to grow a quarantine beard.
+The first month requires an expression — or lack thereof — of nihilism.
 That’s because you will look strange, those around you will notice and judge, but, more importantly, you won’t choose to care and you won’t touch your beard.
 You will have to embrace this philosophy:

 There is no meaning or purpose in life and societal values are artificial and unrealistic.
 Consider that your “reality” and the value you hold in yourself is defined by others.
 I challenge you: Toss away those shackles, embrace the nothingness, and start growing a beard.